WDRAie/WDRA/content/en/blog/Santa.md

 thumbnail: /media/santaThumb.jpg
 ---
 With Christmas fast approaching, We have a resident Santa visit the children on Christmas Eve, with each child receiving either a:
-Selection Box
+- Selection Box
-Or
-Soft Toy
+- Soft Toy